-This post about the top things to do in Christchurch with kids contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the top things to do in Christchurch with kids was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Jennifer from Backyard Travel Family

-There is still construction, so do not be alarmed by the fact the city looks “unfinished.”
-See this instead as being part of a historic moment, the city being rebuilt from within.
+There’s still construction, so don’t be alarmed by the fact the city looks “unfinished.”
+See this instead as being part of a historic moment, the city being rebuilt from within!

 Looking past the rebuild you will see incredible displays of architecture, or a city reuniting and working together to create a new community.